markuusche/cypress-ui/README.md

+> [!NOTE]
+> _It is expected that you cannot run this project without the api base url and its endpoints._ </br>
+> _The purpose of this project is to demonstrate that I've developed something for personal use and future reference._ </br>
+> _If you have any questions, feel free to contact me through one of my socials on my github profile._

 <img src="https://cdn-icons-png.freepik.com/512/2220/2220110.png" width="100" />

-Cypress UI
+Cypress Back-Office Automation
 ======
-Cypress Automation Testing
+UI Automation Testing

 Project Dependencies
 ---------------------

+- `npm`
 - `cypress`
 - `faker`

 Coverage
 ---------

+   * [Login]
-   * [Desktop]
+   * [Profile]

 Pre-Requisites
 --------------

-1. Node JS (Make sure NodeJS is installed in your system)
+1. [Node JS](https://nodejs.org/en/download/package-manager/current) make sure NodeJS is installed in your system

 ------------------------------------------------
 Setting Up First Run on Your Local Machine